For Further Information Please Contact:

 Back to the Library

-As a service to Jenner & Block's clients and the greater legal community, the Firm's Complex Commercial Litigation practice maintains this online resource center that offers the latest case law and other developments in consumer finance.
+As a service to Jenner & Block's clients and the greater legal community, the Firm's Complex Commercial Litigation and Class Action practices maintain online resource centers that offer the latest case law and other developments in class action litigation.

 Jenner & Block will update this web page with new developments and items of interest as they become available.
-For further information, please contact Partner James L. Thompson.
+For further information, please contact Partner Michael T. Brody.